Feature Friday – Improve Performance of Your Website With Functional Web Load Testing

 Prince:

-In my point of view, until now others might have used tools like JMeter to put load on the specific URL, but not performing the whole test as it is.
+In my opinion, until now, others might have used tools like JMeter to put load on the specific URL, but not performing the whole test as it is.
 This makes a huge difference because the user has the ability to test a certain functionality and load test it at the same time.

 Tim: